Airbyte VS Fivetran

 Cons

-- High Latency: While Airbyte has CDC source connectors mostly built on Debezium (except for a new Postgres CDC connector), and also has Kafka and Kinesis source connectors, everything is loaded in intervals of 5 minutes or more with the open source version.
+- High Latency: While Airbyte has CDC source connectors mostly built on Debezium (except for a new Postgres CDC connector), and a Kafka source connector, everything is loaded in intervals of 5 minutes or more with the open source version.
 Airbyte Cloud is much worse.
 It only supports 1+ hour intervals and one source connector at a time.
 There is no staging or storage, so if something goes wrong with either source or target the pipeline stops.

 Airbyte is working on scalability.
 The new PostgreSQL CDC connector does have improved performance.
 Its latest benchmark as of the time of this writing produced 9MB/sec throughput, higher than Fivetran’s (non HVR) connector.
 But this is still only 0.5TB a day or so depending on how loads vary throughout the day. - ELT only: Airbyte cloud supports dbt cloud.
 This is different from dbt core used by Fivetran.
 If you have implemented on dbt core in a way that makes it portable (which you should) the move can be relatively straightforward.
 But if you want to implement transforms outside of the data warehouse, Airbyte does not support that.